-Natural fire starting materials can easily found in the home and around the property.
-Normally, these items would typically be discarded or overlooked.
-Do not let these items go to waste, the time to collect these items is now.
-Firewood kindling, such as, citrus peels, are excellent to use a fire starting material.
+Natural fire starting materials can easily be found in the home and around your property.
+Typically, these materials may be discarded or overlooked.
+Do not let these items go to waste, the time to collect these fire starting materials is now.
+Firewood kindling, such as citrus peels, are excellent to use as fire starting material.
 See what else made the list below.

 Many natural fire starting materials can be used to ignite a fire.
 But this list is compiled of items found in the home or around the homestead.
 Tinder, consisting of free or recycled material, is a rewarding task.

-Before moving onto the list of natural fire starting material take a look at how our firewood is stored.
+Before moving on to the list of natural fire starting materials, take a look at how our firewood is stored.
 Also, learn about what type of wood is ideal to use for heating the home.

 - DIY Woodbox for Storing Fire Wood

 - Building a Holz Hausen | A Stand Alone Firewood Storage